A-Dan-A/shops-game/README.md

 ```
 let usersequence = [];
 ```
--   Solved by adding the capital for Sequence
+-   Uppercase not used properly in declaration.
+Solved by adding the capital for Sequence
 ```
 let userSequence = [];
 ```